 Do you have clients struggling with worry, anxiety, and stress?
 Mindfulness is a proven antidote to address these emotionally centered issues.
 The Mindfulness Skills Workbook: Remedies for Worry, Anxiety & Stress will give you the tools needed to help your clients as they explore and develop mindfulness skills.

-This workbook has been designed as a practical tool for counselors, social workers, teachers, group leaders, therapists, and other helping professionals.
+This workbook is a practical tool for counselors, social workers, teachers, group leaders, therapists, and other helping professionals.
 Depending on the role of the professional using Mindfulness Skills Workbook: Remedies for Worry, Anxiety & Stress, the modules can be used either individually or as part of an integrated mindfulness curriculum.
-You may choose to use this program with clients who need to slow down, live more in the present moment, pay attention rather than live on autopilot, and accept life and others without being judgmental.
+You may use this program with clients who need to slow down, live more in the present moment, pay attention rather than live on autopilot, and accept life and others without judgment.

-The reproducible activities, exercises, and handouts in this workbook can be used with individual clients or with groups.
+Use the workbook's reproducible activities, exercises, and handouts with individual clients or groups.
 The techniques used in the assessment tool and self-exploration activities are evidence-based and field-tested.

-Although mindfulness is not automatic and does not occur spontaneously, it can be learned and practiced so that it can be accessed intentionally when needed.
-Some of the characteristics of mindfulness include non-judgmental awareness, paying attention on purpose, remaining non-judgmental, staying in the present, being non-reactive, and remaining openhearted and compassionate.
+Although mindfulness is not automatic and does not occur spontaneously, it can be learned and practiced to be intentionally accessed when needed.
+Some of the characteristics of mindfulness include non-judgmental awareness, paying attention on purpose, remaining non-judgmental, staying in the present, being non-reactive, and remaining open-hearted and compassionate.

-The chapter titles and the activity page titles all ask questions to think about and respond to.
+The chapter and activity page titles all ask questions to think about and respond to.
 They will help you lead a more mindful life.

 Chapter 1: Are You on Autopilot?

-This chapter will alert participants to wake-up calls, or reminders to not react immediately, but to come back to awareness so that they can be more mindful during daily activities.
-When daily hassles affect participants, mindfulness triggers will remind them to break out of “autopilot” so they can be mindful, spontaneous, calm, and free.
+This chapter will alert participants to wake-up calls or reminders not to react immediately but to come back to awareness to be more mindful during daily activities.
+When daily hassles affect participants, mindfulness triggers remind them to break out of "autopilot" to be mindful, spontaneous, calm, and free.

 Chapter 2: Do You Live a Purposeful Life?

-This chapter will focus on participants developing awareness of their own body, thoughts, and sensations that arise from their experience.
-It will provide activities so that participants may learn to apply mindful awareness to all aspects of their bodily experience.
-Participants will be instructed to mindfully notice what they see, hear, taste, feel, and smell.
-They will be instructed on how to cultivate an open, curious, and gentle attitude of mindfulness towards what they sense and feel about the hassles occurring in their lives.
+This chapter will focus on participants developing awareness of their body, thoughts, and sensations arising from their experience.
+It will provide activities so participants may learn to apply mindful awareness to all aspects of their bodily experience.
+Participants are instructed to mindfully notice what they see, hear, taste, feel, and smell.
+They will learn how to cultivate an open, curious, and gentle attitude of mindfulness towards what they sense and feel about the hassles occurring in their lives.